kabrony/VOTSai/README.md

     Issues: Report problems or suggest ideas.

 🙌 Thanks
-Built with ❤️ by kabrony, powered by Crawl4AI’s awesome community and Ollama’s local model magic.
+Built with ❤️ by kabrony, powered by Crawl4AI's awesome community and Ollama's local model magic.